ondrolexa/pyps-workshop/README.md

 # pyps-workshop

-not that simplistic THERMOCALC front-end for constructing pseudosections
+**pypsbuilder** - not that simplistic THERMOCALC front-end for constructing pseudosections
 ---
 This repository contains material related to the online pypsbuilder workshop